-Specific strategies to teach students the mechanics of writing sentences and paragraphs that are clear and precise … In-class mini-lessons that address mistakes from run-ons and fragments to subject/verb agreement and commas and many more
+Specific strategies to teach students the mechanics of writing sentences and paragraphs that are clear and precise … In-class mini-lessons that address mistakes from run-ons and fragments to subject/verb agreement, commas and many more

-Literature skills sheets to teach students to apply literary concepts in their own writing … Help students better identify and apply the literary concepts you want them to use in their writing
+Literature activities to teach students to apply literary concepts in their own writing … Help students better identify and apply the literary concepts you want them to use in their writing

 Discover easy, doable and fun ways to help students consistently use more sophisticated vocabulary in their writing and understand the meaning and use of more complex words in their reading

 - How to Effectively Use Student-Interactive Rubrics that are Much More than Mere Checklists

 Engage students in real revision using interactive rubrics that require them to prove that all elements of high-quality writing are included in their papers as they move through the process

 - Strategies You Can Use In-Person or Online or Adapt to Fit Your ELA Program

 Student-proven lesson plans that include step-by-step outlines of how to make all the pieces of your ELA fit together in a workable, doable and successful program … Includes suggestions for mini-lessons and assessment